Travel journalism internship

 How to apply

 Please write with a brief CV and covering letter to editor and co-founder Mark Hodson.
 Email mark @ 101holidays.co.uk.
+Include at least one link to a published article or blog post.
 Please make the subject line of your email: Internship application.